Skip to Main Content

 4. the effect of the use upon the potential market for or value of the copyrighted work.

 While the library cannot provide legal advice, there are many helpful resources about copyright and fair use available.
-In addition to the US Copyright Law, additional Fair Use references are listed below, including a "Fair Use Checklist" that can be used for your evaluation of whether your use might be considered a Fair Use.
+In addition to the US Copyright Law, we have Resources for Further Reading, including a "Fair Use Checklist" that can be used for your evaluation of whether your use might be considered a Fair Use.

 © University of Nevada Las Vegas